1337Skid/KaamoClubModApi/README.md

 ## Making Mods

-Full documentation is in progress.
-In the meantime the best reference is the examples mods in the [`mods_examples/`](https://github.com/1337Skid/KaamoClubModApi/tree/main/mods_examples) folder.
-They cover the basics of events,hooking and are kept up to date with the latest api changes.
+A full documentation is at https://gof2modding.memoryleak.space.
+The documentation cover the basics of events,hooking and are kept up to date with the latest api changes.

 ---